The world needs your book.

 pricing

-You won't find a price list on my website.
+You won’t find a price list on my website.
 I know, frustrating, right?
-But here's the thing.
-Every piece of writing is completely different—yours may need only the lightest of copy edits, while the next author's needs a very deep, detailed edit.
-Until I see it, there's no way for me to know how much work will go into it or how long it will take.
+But here’s the thing.
+Every piece of writing is completely different—yours may need only the lightest of copy edits, while the next author’s needs a very deep, detailed edit.
+Until an editor sees it, theres no way for them to know how much work will go into it or how long it will take.

-To quote on your project, I'll do a free sample edit on a short portion of your manuscript.
-This not only helps me to understand what it needs and build a quote, but it also helps you know what to expect from me, so you can have confidence that you're getting the careful, thoughtful work that you're looking for.
-I can also provide options for you to choose from that will accommodate different budget levels.
-Please contact me; I'd love to talk through your project.
+To quote on a project, I often did a free sample edit on a short portion of the manuscript.
+This not only helped me to understand what it needed and build a quote, but it also helped the author know what to expect from me, so they could have confidence that they were getting the careful, thoughtful work that they were looking for.

 Thank you for your consummate patience and professionalism on this project.
 It dragged on and on (through no fault of yours!), but you stuck with it, kept things on track, and left the client happy.
 I couldn’t ask for more.